[email protected] +86-571-85161516

 • Influenced by temperature, brightness, and usage patterns

-In technical contexts, the terms image persistence and image sticking are often used interchangeably to describe the same phenomenon.
+In practice, both originate from similar physical mechanisms and are usually reversible, unlike permanent burn-in.
+In technical contexts, the terms image persistence and image sticking are often used interchangeably to describe this phenomenon.

 Image Retention vs LCD Screen Burn-In: Key Differences